-- a) Filter the beacon bursts list collected per Annex J to retain only the valid/incomplete and complete messages. - b) Using the time stamp information, determine whether a valid/incomplete and complete message was produced and compute Nvalid and Ncomplete for each burst and for each beacon event NB (total of 7 x NB bursts). - c) Determine the probability of detection of a valid/incomplete and complete message i.e., Nvalid / (7 x NB) and Ncomplete / (7 x NB). - d) Aggregate the results obtained across the four tests for each value of NB in order to provide statistics over 4 x 7 x NB bursts. - e) Build Table 4.9.a.
+- a) Filter the beacon bursts list collected per Annex J to retain only the valid/incomplete and complete messages. - b) Using the time stamp information, determine whether a valid/incomplete and complete message was produced and compute Nvalid and Ncomplete for each burst and for each beacon event NB (total of $7 \times NB$ bursts). - c) Determine the probability of detection of a valid/incomplete and complete message i.e., $Nvalid / (7 \times NB)$ and $Ncomplete / (7 \times NB)$. - d) Aggregate the results obtained across the four tests for each value of NB in order to provide statistics over $n \times 7 \times NB$ bursts. - e) Build Table 4.9.a.

-Number of simultaneous beacons (NB) Valid messages detection probability $N{valid}/(4x7xNB)$ Complete messages detection probability $N{complete}/(4x7xNB)$
+Number of simultaneous beacons (NB) Valid messages detection probability Nvalid/(n x 7 x NB) Complete messages detection probability Ncomplete/(n x 7 x NB)

 25

 50

 75

 100

+150

+200

-Table 4.9.a: T-6 Valid Message and Complete Message Detection Probability for Capacity Testing
+Table 4.14.a: T-6 Valid Message and Complete Message Detection Probability for Capacity Testing

-- f) For each beacon ID record the time that the MEOLUT produced the first valid message and the first complete message over a given period of time after beacon activation (50 s, 100 s, 200 s or 350 s). - g) Using the data collected, Table 4.9.b and 4.9.c should be completed for each simulated traffic load (e.g., the 4 repetitions of the test script for 25 active beacons are consolidated to provide the data in a single row of the table).
+- f) For each beacon ID record the time that the MEOLUT produced the first valid message and the first complete message over a given period of time after beacon activation (50 s, 100 s, 200 s or 350 s). - g) Using the data collected, Table 4.9.b and 4.9.c should be completed for each simulated traffic load (e.g., the n repetitions of the test script for 25 active beacons are consolidated to provide the data in a single row of the table).

 Number of simultaneous beacons (NB) % Valid messages after 50 seconds % Valid messages after 100 seconds % Valid messages after 200 seconds % Valid messages after 350 seconds

 25

 50

 75

 100

+150

+200

-Table 4.9.b: T-6 Time to first Valid Message for Capacity Testing
+Table 4.14.b: T-6 Time to first Valid Message for Capacity Testing

 Number of simultaneous beacons (NB) % Complete messages after 50 seconds % Complete messages after 100 seconds % Complete messages after 200 seconds % Complete messages after 350 seconds

 25

 50

 75

 100

+150

+200

-Table 4.9.c: T-6 Time to first Complete Message for Capacity Testing
+Table 4.14.c: T-6 Time to first Complete Message for Capacity Testing